 I built a 20 size trainer a long time ago and soon discovered that I hadn’t built it with enough down thrust.
 The plane nosed up at high throttle but didn’t go fast because of the high angle of attack.
 If I trimmed the elevator down for speed it would drop like a rock when the throttle was lowered.
 When I added floats the problem was fixed and the plane flew perfectly with zero pitch change from idle to full throttle, and top speed increased in spite of the extra drag from the floats.
 The reason is because the floats added drag on the bottom, which brought the center of drag down closer to the thrust line projected from the back of the engine.

-Another interesting case is the 049-assisted two meter glider with an engine pod installed on top of the wing and held in place by the wing rubber bands passing over a thin plywood flange at the base of the pod.
+Another interesting case is the 049-assisted two meter glider with an engine pod installed on top of the wing.
 Because the engine is a few inches above the center of drag, it would cause the plane to pitch down if it were installed straight ahead at zero degrees.
 Engines should be mounted on this kind of pod with several degrees of up thrust.
 Because the center of thrust is almost directly above the center of drag, the thrust line can’t go through the center of drag.
 But it’s close enough for government work, and an engine pod equipped plane will also have only a slight difference in trim between power-off operation and power-on.